Amsterdam/amsterdam-app-frontend/README.md

   - Install bundler (Ruby gem manager): `gem install bundler:2.2.33`
   - Install/update the gems with bundler: `bundle update`
   - Install pods: `pod install`
-- Get the necessary files from a team member and add them:
+- Get the necessary files and add them to the project
   - See "Secret files" below
 - To run the app on a simulator/emulator
   - Start the iOS phone simulator: `npm run ios:phone:dev`
   - Start the Android phone emulator: `npm run android:phone:dev`
   - Other options are available: to build a production version of the app or to run on tablet simulator/emulator
-    - Make sure to add @Pixel_C_API_30 to your devices in Android Studio's AVD Manager
+    - Make sure to add @Pixel_C_API_30 to your devices in Android Studio's AVD Manager (Android tablet emulator)
 - We recommend installing the [React Native debugger](https://github.com/jhen0409/react-native-debugger)
   - For Mac via Homebrew: `brew install --cask react-native-debugger`